AdamT84/rock-paper-scissors-lizard-spock/TESTING.md

     - After the player or the computer gets 10 wins the game ends and the user is clearly informed if they have won or lost.

 4. As a new player, I want to view the website and content clearly on my mobile devices.
-    - The webiste has been designed with mobile devices in mind and fully tested to ensure all aspects of the site are responsive.
+    - The website has been designed with mobile devices in mind and fully tested to ensure all aspects of the site are responsive.

 #### Frequent Player Goals